L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 In this and in the next sections we assume familiarity with the basic notions of the theory of train tracks; see \cite{PH} for reference.
 In the cases of our interest train tracks can also have bigons as complementary regions.

 We now recall some basic facts about branched surfaces.
 We refer to \cite{FO} and \cite{O} for more details.

-\begin{defn} A \textbf{branched surface with boundary} in a $3$-manifold $M$ is a closed subset $B\subset M$ that is locally diffeomorphic to one of the models in $\matR^3$ of Figure \ref{branched surface}a) or to one of the models in the closed half space of Figure \ref{branched surface}b), where $\partial B:= B\cap \partial M$ is represented with a bold line:
+\begin{defn} A \emph{branched surface with boundary} in a $3$-manifold $M$ (possibly with boundary) is a closed subset $B\subset M$ that is locally diffeomorphic to one of the models in $\matR^3$ of Figure \ref{branched surface}a) or to one of the models in the closed half space of Figure \ref{branched surface}b), where $\partial B:= B\cap \partial M$ is represented with a bold line.

 \end{defn}

 Branched surfaces generalise the concept of train tracks from surfaces to $3$-manifolds.
 When the boundary of $B$ is non-empty it defines a train track $\partial B$ in $\partial M$.